Ukraine files WTO complaints against Poland, Slovakia and Hungary over food export ban | Headlines

 - Ukraine

-Ukraine has filed complaints with the World Trade Organization (WTO) against Poland, Slovakia and Hungary over their bans on food imports from Ukraine, the Economy Ministry in Kyiv said on Monday.
+Ukraine has filed complaints with the World Trade Organization (WTO) against Poland, Slovakia and Hungary over their bans on food imports from Ukraine, a senior government minister said in Kyiv on Monday.

-It said Ukraine saw such restrictions as a violation of the EU countries' international obligations.
+Yulia Svyrydenko, first deputy prime minister, said Ukraine saw such restrictions as a violation of the EU countries' international obligations.
+"For us, it is critically important to prove that individual member-states cannot ban imports of Ukrainian goods.
+And that is why we have filed suits through the WTO," Svyrydenko said in a statement on a government website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)